rixx/ynab-downgrade/README.md

 python import_budgets.py path/to/Budget.csv path/to/ynab4_data_directory
 ```

 All your budget data should get imported.
-Please let me know if this doesn't work – I'm assuming currencies with a
+Please let me know if this doesn't work – I'm making a few assumptions but
-single symbol and two decimal places, for example, because I'm lazy like that.
-You might also try entering a random
+most currency formats should be recognized.
+You might also try entering a random number into your first month (e.g.
-number into your first month (e.g. April 2016) in YNAB 4 if the import fails – this will cause YNAB to create all the
+April 2016) in YNAB 4 if the import fails – this will cause YNAB to create all the monthly buckets, so that the importer
-monthly buckets, so that the importer only has to add the correct numbers.
+only has to add the correct numbers.

 When you open YNAB 4, the total budgeted numbers per category should be correct – if you use future budgeting a lot, it
 might look off at first, because you'll have large visible numbers as "not budgeted".
 These numbers are correct though,